uohziq/MTH_9815_trading_system/README.md

 # MTH_9815_trading_system
 trading system for MTH 9815

-just run the main.cpp with Boost lib
-Zhou (Robert) Qi
+just compile the main.cpp with Boost lib, set directory as the current folder (to read and write txt properly), and run it Zhou (Robert) Qi